How does sanitiser work?

 “What makes INEOS Sanitiser products different/special/work” or “Why should I choose INEOS Sanitiser products”?

-INEOS have a long-standing history of producing the purest most effective sanitising agent – pharmaceutical grade alcohol.
-At the core of our sanitiser products is our own high purity alcohol, which is manufactured under strictly controlled conditions to meet the specialist requirements of pharmaceutical and medical applications.
+INEOS have a long-standing history of producing the purest most effective sanitising agent – pharmaceutical grade alcohol. (ref 10) At the core of our sanitiser products is our high purity ethanol is manufactured to meet the specialist requirements of healthcare environments.

 Our sanitiser products are made from 75% alcohol solution.
 We make the alcohol ourselves from raw ingredients and have more than 20 years’ experience of working in this highly regulated environment.
 We have ensured our sanitisers are as pure as possible with nothing added that doesn’t kill viruses and bacteria.